 A wedding dress isn’t a typical mid-calf V-neck gown that comes with a split bodycon.
 You can stroll into a boutique downtown and purchase a gown with such features.
 However, you can’t do so with a wedding dress as they are usually made to order.

 Quality wedding dresses aren’t fast fashion.
 They are usually custom-made for you according to your measurements and taste.
-Since a wedding dress isn’t ready-made like most typical wears, it takes much time to arrive at your doorstep.
+Since a wedding dress isn’t ready-made like most typical wear, it takes much time to arrive at your doorstep.

 · You Ordered During Wedding Season